 The website for Team3D is quite something in this regard.
-It features a smorgasbord of old-school design flavours: bright 80’s colour schemes, cyber-grids, old school GUI components on the top right, bright pink graffiti, and big, clunky, pink interface buttons.
+It features a smorgasbord of old-school design flavours: bright 80’s colour schemes, cyber-grids, old-school GUI components on the top right, bright pink graffiti, and big, clunky, pink interface buttons.
 Without being intrusive, they manage to put in a fair share of animation on the page, which adds more flavour to the retro stylings.

 While Team3D’s website goes all-in on the retro, it can be a bit in-your-face for some people.
 There are, however, subtler ways to go about it like our next example:

 Cycles Gladiator has a pretty neat front-end that opens up with a background animation of people eating at a table.
 The trick is that the camera framing is squared in on the bottle of wine, which is what the company provides.
-Scroll below that, and the retro website layout kicks in: the page has a fade like a worn-out postcard, the first picture and video have that subdued polaroid look to them, and the fonts have an old-school bevelling with soothing colors.
+Scroll below that, and the retro website layout kicks in: the page has a fade like a worn-out postcard, the first picture and video have that subdued Polaroid look to them, and the fonts have an old-school bevelling with soothing colours.

 Also, while it is plainer than the previous example it never feels empty due to little flourishes like the squiggly line in the middle section.
 The font transparency also lets the pictures breathe and every color matches the mood.
 It’s proof that you don’t have to go all-out to establish identity.
 Sometimes less is more.

-Both sites invoke feelings of old memories or classic aesthetics, while putting a modern twist on them.
+Both sites invoke feelings of old memories or classic aesthetics while putting a modern twist on them.
 There are numerous design styles to choose from but it’s important to make it feel classic without feeling dated.

 3D Web Design & Animation